Alan Chui Chung-San

-Chui Chung-San (often known as Shu Zhong Xin, Tsui Chung-San, Hsu Zhong-Xin or Alan Hsu; 16 August 1954 – 2 November 2022) was a Hong Kong actor, director, choreographer, martial artist and stuntman.
+Chui Chung-San (often known as Shu Zhong Xin, Tsui Chung-San, Hsu Zhong-Xin or Alan Hsu; 16 August 1952 – 2 November 2022) was a Hong Kong actor, director, choreographer, martial artist and stuntman.
 He was known for being an action director and stuntman, both for well known film companies such as Shaw Brothers and Golden Harvest, as well as many independent film projects from Hong Kong and Taiwan.

 Chui directed several wireless television series.
 He was critically acclaimed for choreographing and co-directing Ching Siu-tung's A Chinese Ghost Story, and Witch from Nepal.

 As an actor Chui was known his leading, supporting and villainous roles, for films such as 7 Grandmasters, The Rebellious Reign, Kung Fu Vs. Yoga, Two Fists Against the Law, Election 2, and Last Hero in China, as well as other various Hong Kong and Taiwanese television shows.

 Background

 While attending school, he would often be expelled for fighting with other students.
-At the age of ten, he was sent to Peking Opera school (under the instruction of Tang Ti) for acrobatic, martial arts, opera, and stunt training.
-Soon after finishing his studies at Peking Opera, he joined the Shaw Brothers to continue with his career as an actor, stuntman, and action director.
+At the age of ten, he was sent to Oriental Drama School, under the instruction of amateur opera singer and performer Tang Ti, training for acrobatic, martial arts, opera, and stunt training.
+Soon after finishing his studies at Peking Opera, he was scouted by Shaw Brothers in 1966 and continue with his career as an actor, stuntman, and action director.

-He officially made his debut as a child actor in King Hu's Come Drink with Me in 1966, along with his fellow Peking Opera peers such as Ching Siu-tung and Cheung Wing-fat (Mars).
+He officially made his debut as a child actor in King Hu's Come Drink with Me (1966), along with his fellow Peking Opera colleagues such as Ching Siu-tung and Cheung Wing-fat (Mars).

-Throughout his career he made over 130 films including those with various stunt work and acting roles.
+Throughout his career he made over 150 films including those with various stunt work and acting roles.
 Chui was also known for partaking in and directing Hong Kong and Taiwanese action movies.